Frequent flyer programs are one way to earn miles towards free flights. A travel rewards credit card is another.

 Earn Rewards and Save on Trips When You Fly American

-You’ll earn two AAdvantage® miles per dollar on American Airlines purchases and one mile per dollar on all other purchases.
-The card offers a generous one-time AAdvantage® miles bonus for qualifying card members.
+The card offers a generous one-time AAdvantage ® miles bonus for qualifying card members.

 Note: American Airlines vacation packages and AA Cargo products and services don’t qualify for the two miles per dollar rewards rate.
-For those purchases, you’ll earn one mile per dollar.
+For those purchases, you’ll earn 1 mile per dollar.